khankhelasim/Open_Source/RHCSA_Rapid_Track/Lab_10:Managing_Special_Permission_Bits/README.md

 This lab focuses on **special Linux permission bits** — Sticky Bit, setuid, and setgid — which are critical for securing shared directories and controlling how executables run in multi-user Linux environments.

-This **README is fully ready-made and GitHub-ready** — copy and upload in one click.

 ---